 In Chicago, Kristin’s plays have been produced or developed by Rivendell Theatre Ensemble, The New Colony, Shattered Globe, WildClaw Theatre, and 20% Theatre Company.
 She has received an Incubator grant and an Individual Artist Program grant from the City of Chicago’s Department of Cultural Affairs and Special Events.
 She also received Stage Left Theatre’s Downstage Left Residency.
-She was nominated for a Jeff award for Best New Work for co-writing Theatre Seven’s WE LIVE HERE.
+She was nominated for a Jeff award for Best New Work for co-writing Theatre Seven’s We Live Here.

-As a theatre teacher and mentor, Kristin has served as an adjunct instructor at Northwestern University, The Theatre School at DePaul University, Westmont College.
-She has been a Visiting Guest Artist at Southern Illinois University, University of St. Thomas, Augsburg College, Coe College, Michigan State University.
+As a theatre teacher and mentor, Kristin has served as an adjunct instructor at Northwestern University, The Theatre School at DePaul University, and Westmont College.
+She has been a Visiting Guest Artist at Southern Illinois University, University of St. Thomas, Augsburg College, Coe College, and Michigan State University.
 She has also taught master classes and seminars at the Playwrights’ Center, KCACTF, and Chicago Dramatists.
 Additionally, she has mentored youth artists through the Pillsbury House + Theatre Chicago Avenue Project as well as the American Theatre Company’s docudrama project the Chicago Chronicle.